justinjose7/checkers-ai/README.md

 * Option to simulate AI versus AI
 * Users select move from a list of legal moves
 * Users can define the amount of time AI can search for its best move
+* Option to load an existing game board

 ## Screenshots
 Start new game